 In Unity, scripts are written in text files with a .cs (C#), .js (JavaScript), or .boo (Boo) extension.

-Scripts can be created directly within the Unity Editor by right-clicking in the Project window and selecting “Create > C# Script” (or the relevant language) or by using an external code editor like Visual Studio or Visual Studio Code.
+You can create scripts directly within the Unity Editor by right-clicking in the Project window and selecting ‘Create > C# Script’ (or the relevant language), or by using an external code editor like Visual Studio or Visual Studio Code.

 Once a script is created, it can be attached to GameObjects within the Unity scene.